Music 306 - Introduction to Jazz » Spring 2022 » CH 01-06 Review Quiz

 Which best describes the form of a twelve-bar blues chorus?

-six two-measure phrases
+B. six two-measure phrases

-three phrases of four measures each
+D. four phrases of three measures each

-four phrases of three measures each
+E. three phrases of four measures each

 Question #9